reahl/reahl/reahl-doc/doc/tutorial/testing.rst

 specified to nosetests when run.

-The only obvious feature of :class:`~reahl.web_dev.fixtures.WebFixture` used in this little test is the creation of a web application. `WebFixture.new_webapp()` can create a web application in various different ways.
-This example shows how to create a WebApplication from a supplied :class:`~reahl.web.fw.Region`.
+The only obvious feature of :class:`~reahl.web_dev.fixtures.WebFixture` used in this little test is the creation of a WSGI application. `WebFixture.new_wsgi_app()` can create a WSGI application in various different ways.
+This example shows how to create a ReahlWSGIApplication from a supplied :class:`~reahl.web.fw.Region`.
 By default javascript is not turned on (although, as you will see later, this can be specified as well).